Inflectra/spira-documentation/docs/HowTo-Guides/Permissions-Workflows.md

 # Permissions and Workflows

+## What does a workflow do and control {: .section-break}
+Workflows are a way to control a number of things about your artifacts.
+A workflow is based on a series of steps (statuses) that you move the artifact through.

+At each step you can control:

+- what fields are hidden
+- what fields are visible
+- what fields are disable (cannot be edited)
+- what fields cannot be empty (you will not be able to save the artifact until these fields are filled in)
+- which steps you can move to next - this is called a transtion

+Transition are how you move from one step (status) to another.
+At each workflow step you can make as many transitions as you want.
+Each transition will move the workflow to a new step.
+For each transition you can control:

+- which product roles can carry out the transition
+- if the author of the artifact can carry out the transition
+- if the current owner of the artifact can carry out the transition
+- if a digital signature is required to carry out the transition

 ## How to make a field required or hidden or disabled {: .section-break}
 There are two ways that a field can be required.
 The best way to control this is through the workflow.
 This controls what fields are required, not required, disabled/read only, or hidden.